-While working in core Java application or enterprise web application there is always a need of working with passwords in order to authenticate user.
-Passwords are very sensitive information like Social Security Number(SSN) and if you are working with real human data like in online banking portal or online health portal its important to follow best practices to deal with passwords or Social security numbers. here I will list down some of the points I learned and take care while doing authentication and authorization or working with password.
-I recommend to read more on this topic and have a checklist of things based on your application requirement.
+While working in core Java applications or enterprise web applications there is always a need of working with passwords in order to authenticate users.
+Passwords are very sensitive information like Social Security Number(SSN) and if you are working with real human data like in an online banking portal or online health portal it's important to follow best practices to deal with passwords or Social security numbers. here I will list down some of the points I learned and take care of while doing authentication and authorization or working with passwords.
+I recommend reading more on this topic and have a checklist of things based on your application requirement.
 Anyway here are few points which make sense to me:

 7 Tips to deal with sensitive information or password in Java

 Without wasting anymore of your time, here is a list of best practices to follow while dealing with sensitive and private information in Java like storing and reading passwords:

 1) Use SSL to transfer username and password:

 LDAP and Active Directory are mostly used for storing username, password, authorities and access and has become standard in almost all places, but doing LDAP authentication is still a programming task and you need to collect and pass passwords from user to LDAP Server securely.

 Use SSL while doing LDAP bind operation otherwise, anyone can

 intercept LDAP traffic and get access to username and password.
 Spring security offers a convenient way of doing LDAP authentication. see my post how to perform LDAP authentication in Java using spring security for more details.

 2) Store password in char instead of String